-- Clean out your Inbox, Sent Items, and Deleted Items folders from your e-mail application. - Clean up your C drive. - 1.
-Click the Start button to open the Start menu. - 2.
-Click Windows System → File Explorer → This PC. - Right-click your C drive and then click Properties. - 4.
-Check the amount of free space, and then click Disk Cleanup. - 5.
+- Clean out your Inbox, Sent Items, and Deleted Items folders from your e-mail application. - Clean up your C drive.

+- 1. Type This PC in the Windows search box and then press Enter. - 2.
+Right-click your C drive and then click Properties. - 3.
+Check the amount of free space, and then click Disk Cleanup. - 4.
 A list of unnecessary file categories is displayed.
 Select each file category you want to delete, and then click OK. - Turn some Windows features off or remove some unnecessary programs. - 1.
-Click the Start button to open the Start menu. - 2.
-Click Windows System → Control Panel. - 3.
-View Control Panel by Large icons or Small icons, and then click Programs and Features. - 4.
+Type Control Panel in the Windows search box and then press Enter.
+View by large icons or small icons. - 2.
+Click Programs and Features. - 3.
 Do one of the following: - To turn some Windows features off, click Turn Windows features on or off.
 Follow the instructions on the screen. - To remove some unnecessary programs, select the program you want to remove, and then click Uninstall/Change or Uninstall.